A geodesic interior-point method for linear optimization over symmetric cones: Long-step algorithm

-Finally, statement~\ref{thm:long:aff} follows from~\Cref{prop:affine} and \Cref{lem:mapInvar}, given that $t_{\max}$ and $h_{ub}$, viewed as functions of $d_1$ and $d_2$, are invariant under transformation by an orthogonal automorphism $M$, i.e., $t_{\max}(d_1, d_2) = t_{\max}(M d_1, Md_2)$ and $h_{ub}(d_1, d_2) = h_{ub}(M d_1, Md_2)$. \end{proof} \end{thm}
+Finally, statement~\ref{thm:long:aff} follows from~\Cref{prop:affine} and \Cref{lem:mapInvar}, given that $\gamma$ and $h_{ub}$, viewed as functions of $d_1$ and $d_2$, are invariant under transformation by an orthogonal automorphism $M$, i.e., $\gamma(d_1, d_2) = \gamma(M d_1, Md_2)$ and $h_{ub}(d_1, d_2) = h_{ub}(M d_1, Md_2)$. \end{proof} \end{thm}

 We close this section with practical matters related to implementation.
-Namely, how to efficiently evaluate the divergence bound $h_{ub}(w, \mu)$ for fixed $w$, how to find the Newton direction using a least-squares technique, and how to construct feasible points for the primal-dual pair~\eqref{sdp:main} after early termination.
+Specifically, we show how to efficiently evaluate the divergence bound $h_{ub}(w, \mu)$ for fixed $w$, how to find the Newton direction using a least-squares technique, how to evaluate geodesic updates without computation of $w^{1/2}$, and how to construct feasible points for the primal-dual pair~\eqref{sdp:main}.